ast-hugger/fabulae/text/romulus-en.md

 “Surely,” the soldier responded.
 “From my experience in battles, when the wind stirs violently and the thunder resounds in the garden, fights often break out.
 I would rather believe that this was the case than a natural event.
 Something violent occurred here.”

-“But what did you see?”
-Crispus interjected, trying to learn more.

-“Not much,” the soldier admitted.
-“But I saw flashes of lightning, and everything was greatly disturbed.
-The people were fleeing in chaos, and I lay alone, seeking refuge.
-I could see the lightning, and when one struck, I heard a horrible noise.
-Whatever happened could not be without conflict.”

 “The storm was indeed terrible,” Crispus said, contemplating.
 “But did you never see men fighting?”

 “Not directly,” the soldier replied, “but amidst the turmoil, there were sounds and shouts of battle.
 I, an old man, do not err; something happened in the darkness.”